The Healing Power of Almonds and How to Make Almond Milk

 blog post how to make almond milk jennifer raye

-Almonds are used in healing diets to restore and nourish all tissue layers of the body.
-Almonds are the oldest cultivated nut and are considered the most medicinal nut available.
+Almonds are used in healing diets to restore and nourish all the body’s tissue layers.
+Almonds are the oldest cultivated nut and are considered the most medicinal.

 Almonds are thought to reduce vata in Ayurvedic medicine.
-They support the nervous, digestive, and reproductive system as well as being very nourishing for the skin.
+They support the nervous, digestive, and reproductive systems and are very nourishing for the skin.
 Energetically, they’re considered cooling and nutritive.
-As kitchen medicine, they help to relieve dry coughs, constipation, Kidney stones, and Gall stones.
-A number of substances in almonds have been shown to have an anticancer effect.
+As kitchen medicine, they help to relieve dry coughs, constipation, Kidney stones, and gallstones.
+Several substances in almonds have been shown to have an anticancer effect.
 Almonds also contain protein, B vitamins, calcium, potassium, iron, phosphorus, and high levels of vitamin E.

 The best way to consume almonds is to soak them overnight.
-This will help to remove the brown skin which can irritate the stomach.
-Just rub the nut in your fingers after soaking and the skin should slide off.
+This will help to remove the brown skin, which can irritate the stomach.
+Just rub the nut in your fingers after soaking, and the skin should slide off.
 Eat almonds raw or lightly toasted.
-When you buy almonds, however, be sure to buy almonds that still have the brown skin as this somewhat protects the nut from going rancid.
+When you buy almonds, however, be sure to buy those with the brown skin, as this helps protect the nuts from going rancid.

 How to Make Almond Milk

-Almond milk is a wonderful and delicate dairy and soy free beverage.
+Almond milk is a wonderful, delicate, dairy- and soy-free beverage.
 Making your own fresh almond milk is easy, cheap, and healthy, and it provides much more vitality than commercially available products.
 Plus, making your own reduces the need for packaging and transport.

 Ingredients: